State Savings Loan & Trust Company (Quincy, IL)

 Measures

-Banks agreed to remain closed that night; depositors urged to make essential withdrawals only.
+Banks agreed to remain closed tonight; depositors urged to make customary and essential withdrawals without hysteria.

 Newspaper Excerpt